francescodelprato/francescodelprato.github.io/index.md

 #### Research

-I am mainly interested in the _economics of labor and firms_ with a mix of structural and reduced-form approaches exploiting _administrative microdata_.
+I am mainly interested in the _economics of labor and firms_ with a mix of structural and reduced-form approaches that exploit administrative microdata.

 More in detail, my research currently focuses on _labor market dynamics_, _firms' productivity_, and _public policy_ and primarily uses the data from the [VisitINPS Scholars](https://www.inps.it/dati-ricerche-e-bilanci/attivita-di-ricerca/programma-visitinps-scholars) program.